Daytime routine for newborns

 Play with your baby.
 Check your baby’s nappy.
 Change it if it’s wet or soiled.

-When your newborn shows tired signs, put them into their cot to sleep.
+When your baby shows tired signs, put them into their cot to sleep.

 Your baby might need a long sleep.
-Let baby sleep.
-There’s no need to wake baby to feed.
+Let your baby sleep.
+You don’t need to wake your baby to feed unless your doctor or nurse says so.

-Feed baby before sleep if baby is hungry.
-If baby is hungry, they might cry, make sucking noises or turn to your chest.
+Feed your baby before sleep if they’re hungry.
+If your baby is hungry, they might cry, make sucking noises or turn to your chest.

 Your baby might want a short play.
 Newborn play can be just a quiet cuddle or a song.

-If your baby wakes and it’s 2-3 hours since the last feed, feed your baby.
+If your baby wakes, cuddle and comfort your baby.
+If your baby seems hungry or it’s over 2-3 hours since the last feed, feed your baby.

 Check your baby’s nappy.
 Change it if it’s wet or soiled.
 Try to keep noise and light down.